Murals are springing up around Western New York all the time, but do you ever sit and wonder where they come from or how they came to be?

 Artist Audra Linser compares her scaled design map to the full-sized mural outline for the Village of Hamburg mural.

 Now that we’ve pulled back the curtain on how many murals are created, we invite you to come and see some of them for yourself!
-The map below highlights the 24 murals that ASI has helped to create as well as a map to the 12 murals created for the “Niagara County by the Numbers: An Interactive Mural Trail” project funded by an SCR grant.
-You can also view 5 different mural trails that we’ve created so you can plan your own sightseeing adventure.
+The map below highlights some of the public art projects that ASI has helped to create, as well as a map to the 12 murals created for the “Niagara County by the Numbers: An Interactive Mural Trail” project funded by an SCR grant.

 If you take a picture of yourself in front of one of the ASI murals, post it on Instagram and tag us or use the hashtag #ASIMuralTrail and we’ll share your photo on our feed!